felixschndr/quaestor/README.md

 Quaestor consolidates the balances and transactions from all your banks into a single view → no more juggling a separate app per bank.
 Click any account to browse its transactions, grouped by date.

+This app is heavily inspired by [Finanzguru](https://github.com/finanzguru/finanzguru), with the key benefit that it is completely free, open source, and **private** since all the data stays on your own server.

 The tool is strictly read-only: it only ever *reads* your data and can **never** make changes to your accounts or move money.

 > [!NOTE]
 > This project is still in early development and [might include major changes in the near future](#future-changes).

+This app is primarily intended for German users.
+You can find the reason for this in the [supported banks](#supported-banks) section.

 ## Screenshots